Genomon-Project/paplot-doc/quick_start.rst

   paplot conf

-| Installation will succeed if it is displayed like this.
+| Installation is succesful if the following messages are displayed.

 .. code-block:: bash